 - Communication: Presenting information in a clear, organized, and coherent manner, whether through written, visual, or oral communication.

-Information literacy is not limited to any specific domain or field; rather, it is a transdisciplinary skillset that is applicable across education, work, research, and everyday life.
-It empowers individuals to navigate the information landscape with confidence, equipping them to engage with the world in a meaningful and informed manner.
+Information literacy is not limited to any specific domain or field; rather, it is a transdisciplinary skill set applicable across education, work, research, and everyday life.
+It empowers individuals to confidently navigate the information landscape, equipping them to engage with the world in a meaningful and informed manner.

-Digital Information Literacy refers to the ability to effectively and critically navigate, evaluate, and utilize digital information in a technologically-driven world.
-It encompasses a set of skills and competencies that enable individuals to find, evaluate, use, and ethically create digital information using various digital devices, platforms, and tools.
+Digital Information Literacy is the ability to effectively and critically navigate, evaluate, and utilize digital information in a technologically-driven world.
+It encompasses skills and competencies that enable individuals to find, evaluate, use, and ethically create digital information using various digital devices, platforms, and tools.
 In essence, digital information literacy builds upon the foundational principles of traditional information literacy and adapts them to the digital landscape.

 Key components of digital information literacy include:

-- Digital Searching and Navigation: Proficiently searching for information online using search engines, databases, and other digital resources, and effectively navigating through websites and online platforms.
+- Digital Searching and Navigation: Proficiently searched for information online using search engines, databases, and other digital resources and effectively navigated through websites and online platforms.

 - Evaluating Digital Sources: Critically assessing the credibility, reliability, and bias of digital sources, such as websites, online articles, and social media content.